TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 The overall Adafruit Technologies AGC Electret Microphone Amplifier is broken into two main components, the electret microphone and the pre-amplifier.

 ##### CMA-4544PF-W (Electret Microphone)
 The CMA-4544PF-W is the electret microphone used in the overall microphone amplifier circuit.
 This microphone has an SNR of 60 dBA with an operating voltage from 3 V dc to 10 V dc.
-The signal-to-noise ratio is relatively high, meaning there is very little noise in the output signal, which is heavily needed in a noise cancellation application.
+The signal-to-noise ratio is relatively high, meaning there is very little noise in the output signal, which is heavily needed in a noise cancellation application [2].

 ##### MAX9814 (Microphone Amplifier chip)
 The MAX9814 microphone amplifier from Maxim Integrated [4], is a cheap, high grade microphone amplifier which features automatic gain control (AGC) and a low-noise microphone bias.